Julian Fitter – Chairman

 Will is a descendent if Te Arawa and has strong whakapapa to Ngati Whakaue.
 He is a real family man and spends his free time with his wife and two young children, who all enjoy walks on the beach with their dog!

-Jenn Sheppard – Education Team Member/Ecologist
+Jenn Sheppard – Biodiversity Officer and Education Team Member

+Jenn is also part of the Education team and is often found teaching kids about bird and invertebrates.
 When she has free time Jenn enjoys diving, gardening, tramping, and fishing.

 Claire Hartley – Admin Assistant & Volunteer